 - Additional files and static web pages.

-Plus the database that consists of your WordPress website posts, comments, users, etc. Everything needs to be backed up – the website files and the database all together.
-This is going to keep appearance, functionality and content of your website complete and correct.
-If you don’t want to run into “which piece of my website is missing” game, make sure to back up the entire website.
+Plus the database consists of your WordPress website posts, comments, users, etc. Everything needs to be backed up – the website files and the database altogether.
+This is going to keep the appearance, functionality, and content of your website complete and correct.
+If you don’t want to run into the “which piece of my website is missing” game, make sure to back up the entire website.

-Though the setup, configuration and the files download processes may take time, the process itself is as simple as dragging your files over from the folder to folder.
-Overall, FileZilla a great thing to have in your WordPress user’s tool belt.
+Though the setup, configuration, and files download processes may take time, the process itself is as simple as dragging your files over from folder to folder.
+Overall, FileZilla is a great thing to have in your WordPress user’s tool belt.

-However, if you really want to skip all the manual job, you can go with a WordPress backup plugin – it will suffice in approx 95% of cases.
+However, if you really want to skip all the manual jobs, you can go with a WordPress backup plugin – it will suffice in approx 95% of cases.

 Very often quality and most used WordPress backup plugins are well suited for backing up and at the same time restoring your WordPress website.

-With more than one million of active installs, this is one of the best free WordPress backup plugins that has built a reputation for quality.
+With more than three million active installs, this is one of the best free WordPress backup plugins that has built a reputation for quality.
 Using this plugin you can easily schedule automatic backups and even restore your WordPress website if bad things happen.

-Among other traditional options, the plugin uses one of the best ways to store your WordPress backups via cloud platforms like Dropbox, Google Drive, Rackspace Cloud and more.
-If you opt for storing you website files in any of those locations, you can be sure that at least one of the copies will be safe.
+Among other traditional options, the plugin uses one of the best ways to store your WordPress backups via cloud platforms like Dropbox, Google Drive, Rackspace Cloud, and more.
+If you opt for storing your website files in any of those locations, you can be sure that at least one of the copies will be safe.

 - Automatic scheduled backup of WordPress files and databases